marielle-lopez/google-books/README.md

 ### January 21, 2024

+- Moved pagination and modal features to a separate Git branch
+- Implemented media queries to ensure application responsiveness

 As I'm approaching the deadline for this project, I'm going to need to move the pagination and modal feature to separate branches due to lack of time.
 This is so I can show a functional application that doesn't appear half-finished!
 Additionally, I've changed the maximum number of results to show from 10 to 40.

+To satisfy the minimum viable product requirements, the last point to address and implement was to make the application responsive.
+I've added media queries for phone, tablet, and small laptop sizes.

 ### January 17, 2024